 Each deficit reinforces another one; the circulation of disadvantages continues and is inescapable (unless, admittedly, one is in the Mafia). . . .

 Classical theory of societal integration (such as Durkheim’s) must be turned on it head.
 Strong integration is always negative integration and for that reason ominous.
 Positive integration can only be established loosely.
-(218-19)
+(A Systems Theory of Religion, 218-19)

-So negative integration is stronger than positive integration.
+Negative integration is stronger than positive integration.
 In other words, if I am excluded from the education system, I will inevitably be excluded from other function systems.
 However, the reverse is not necessarily true: It doesn’t follow that obtaining an education (being included in the education system) naturally leads to inclusion in the economy or politics.
 Nor does receiving healthcare (being included in the healthcare system) lead to automatic inclusions in other function systems.
 Nor does being included within a religion mean I will get a decent job.
-These inclusions are not tightly coupled, whereas illiteracy is strongly coupled with poverty.
+These inclusions are not tightly linked, whereas illiteracy is strongly linked with poverty.